 Don’t forget backup & security

 Finally, don’t forget about securing your store with an SSL certificate.
 Enquire first with your Web Host to see how much they charge.
 Don’t think you are locked in to only using your web host though.
 In most cases, any SSL provider will be compatible so shop around for the best deal.
+Don’t forget that there are cheap wildcard ssl certificate options.

 DDOS protection will come in handy as you grow and need to mitigate malicious takedown attacks on your store.
 It’s also wise to make sure you are scanning your site files for malware periodically too.